robertpiosik/CodeWebChat/README.md

 Generate meaningful summaries of changes adhering to your style.

 > [!TIP]
-> Get started with the automatic prompt caching supporting [Google](https://aistudio.google.com/api-keys) model provider.
+> Get started with [Google](https://aistudio.google.com/api-keys) model provider.
 Gemini 3.0 Flash is excellent at long context and _diff_ editing.

 ## Commands